5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Auto-Patching.md

    - Click on "Download macOS Installer"
    - Select the macOS Installer you want and click on "Download"
 5. Once the download is completed the macOS Installer app will be located in "Programs"
-6. Right-click the macOS Installer app and select "Show Package "
+6. Right-click the macOS Installer app and select "Show Package Contents"
 7. Show hidden files by pressing <kbd>CMD</kbd>+<kbd>Shift</kbd>+<kbd>.</kbd>
 8. Navigate to `Library`
 9. Create a new folder and name it `Packages`